KaiHuaDou/EasyBrowserAdvanced/docs/README.en-US.md

 EasyBrowser Chromium-based browser written in C#.

-Applicable to computers with average performance or scenes that require Flash.
+Applicable to computers with average performance.

 It is recommended to visit the updated and faster [GitHub repository](https://github.com/KaiHuaDou/EasyBrowserAdvanced).